Sixth Party System: Campaign finance

-Even more dramatic was the increase in spending thanks to new fund-raising techniques.
+Even more dramatic was the increase in spending thanks to new fund-raising techniques and deregulation of campaign finance laws.
 The major growth was not in the business or labor sectors, but in the network organizations of political parties, and most particularly the national organizations of state elected and party officials.
 The U.S. Supreme Court gave decisive support to reducing limits in Citizens United v.
 FEC (2010).
 That decision enabled corporations, labor unions, and Super PACs, among others, to advertise as much as they please within 30 days of a primary election or within 60 days of a general election.
 Two years before the decision, the 2008 presidential election saw spending independent of the parties of $144 million.
 In the 2012 presidential election, independent spending had soared to over $1 billion.
 At the state level, the 21st century saw a new electoral arena, with heavy fundraising and spending on advertising in campaigns for justices of state supreme courts.
 In 2016 and 2020, Bernie Sanders financed presidential campaigns heavily from small-dollar donations generated online.

-Since 1980, the only three presidential elections which have been won by the campaign that raised less money have been the campaigns for Ronald Reagan, which in 1980 raised less money than Jimmy Carter's campaign; Bill Clinton, which in 1996 raised less money than Bob Dole's campaign; and Donald Trump, which in 2016 raised less money than Hillary Clinton's campaign.
+Since 1980, the four presidential elections which have been won by the campaign that raised less money have been the campaigns for Ronald Reagan, which in 1980 raised less money than Jimmy Carter's campaign; Bill Clinton, which in 1996 raised less money than Bob Dole's campaign; and Donald Trump, which in 2016 raised less money than Hillary Clinton's campaign and in 2024 raised less money than Kamala Harris's campaign.